 Pre-workout supplements are multi-ingredient dietary formulas designed to increase energy and boost athletic performance, whether out running, in the gym, or performing bodyweight circuits.

-As previously mentioned, there are countless types of pre-workout from coffee to Redbull to powdered substances which are mixed with water and drank before exercise.
+As previously mentioned, there are countless types of pre-workout from coffee to Redbull to powdered substances which are mixed with water and consumed before exercise.

-Each of these supplements does similar things, mainly making use of caffeine to reduce fatigue and increase muscular strength.
+Each of these supplements does similar things, mainly using caffeine to reduce fatigue and increase muscular strength.

-Other benefits are dependant on the ingredients contained within your choice of supplement- some will increase strength and power while others may also improve endurance – perfect for sports such as running and cycling.
+Other benefits are dependant on the ingredients contained within your choice of supplement.
+For example, some will increase strength and power while others may also improve endurance – perfect for sports such as running and cycling.

 Should I take pre workout before running?

-Pre-workout, including caffeine should reduce your perceived effort, increase alertness, your perception of pain, and may even contribute to increased fat burning during exercise – perfect if you’re looking to lose weight.
+Pre-workout (caffeine included) should reduce your perceived effort, increase alertness, reduce your perception of pain, and may even contribute to increased fat burning during exercise – perfect if you’re looking to lose weight.

 For optimal performance, we recommend taking your chosen pre-workout supplement 30-60 minutes before exercise.